hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 Similarly to recycling and landfilling, incineration can be very environmentally damaging if done as cheaply as possible.
 Preventing environmental damage requires ongoing financial commitment.
 This commitment stops when the incinerator stops operating, unlike landfills that require costly monitoring for several decates after closing.
-Environmental laws covering environmental assessments, air pollution, bottom and fly ash disposal, emission standards for flue gas, and polluted water filtration can be valuable if enforced.
+Environmental impact of incineration can be limited with regulations covering environmental assessments, bottom and fly ash disposal, emission standards for flue gas, and polluted water filtration requirements.
+In countries that lack the capacity to enforce environmental laws, these kind of regulations have minimal effect.
 Early incinerators that were inefficient and produced a lot of pollution resulted in negative public perception, that is now slowly changing.
 A Greek [study][24] published in July 2020 examined different scenarios of pollutant emission rates and concluded that in the worst-case scenario operation of an MSW incinerator would add addition 0.03% to the existing environmental pressures (road traffic, industrial activity, etc.) in Thessaloniki area.